jmMeessen/captains_aws_cjp/notes/CLI experiments.md

 - use `ssh -l jmm -i ~/.ssh/id_rsa -p 10200 [machine_name] help`
 - the list of available commands can be seen in the `SSH_CLI_commands.md` document.

+## Random notes:
+- how to get a local variable (ex the access token)